mpytlik-intel/edge-ai-libraries/libraries/dl-streamer/docs/source/architecture_2.0/cpp_elements.md

 # ② C++ elements

-Intel® DL Streamer C++ interface allows to develop new functional blocks (source, transform and sink elements) with minimal effort.
-The interface does not use any of GStreamer types, so elements/blocks written in this interface can be used in both GStreamer-based and non-GStreamer applications.
+Intel® DL Streamer C++ interface allows for developing new functional blocks (source, transform and sink elements) with minimal effort.
+The interface does not use any GStreamer types, so elements/blocks written in this interface can be used in both GStreamer-based and non-GStreamer applications.

-The C++ elements implementation typically inherit one of base classes which partially implement some functions in corresponding abstract
+The C++ element implementations typically inherit one of base classes, which partially implement some functions in the corresponding abstract
 interfaces:

 - [BaseSource](./api_ref/class_dlstreamer_BaseSource.html) partially implements